 - Provides temporary assistance with transportation to essential self-help, peer support, and medical & behavioral health appointments while transitioning to community-based transportation resources.

 - Delivers services on a mobile basis to clients in any setting that is safe for the client and staff.

 - Ensures that clients progress notes, wellness plans, and other required documentation is completed professionally, accurately and timely.

 - Ensures that consultation on the client’s behalf is conducted and billed as needed.

-- Attend training and supervision as required by Supervisor
+- Attends trainings and supervision as required by Supervisor.

-- RCs must have successfully participated in training and/or coursework that is designed to prepare individuals to serve as RCs.
+- Must have successfully participated in trainings and/or coursework [CCAR Recovery Coach Training Academy] that is designed to prepare individuals to serve as recovery coaches.